Stringcode-Limited/school-management/readme.md

 For update on a specific task, repeat from step 3 to 7

-DO NOT MERGE YOUR PULL REQUEST
+DO NOT MERGE YOUR PULL REQUEST.
+(WARNING)

 DO NOT WORK ON MAIN, STAGING, DEVELOPMENT BRANCHES